thunderbird/webext-docs/composeAction.rst

          :name: [``imageData``]
          :type: (:ref:`composeAction.ImageDataType` or :ref:`composeAction.ImageDataDictionary`)

-         Either an ImageDataType object defining a single icon used for all sizes or an ImageDataDictionary object defining dedicated icons for different sizes.
-At least the ``16px`` icon should be specified.
-The ``32px`` icon will be used on screens with a very high pixel density, if specified.
+         The image data for one or more icons for the composeAction.

       .. api-member::
          :name: [``path``]
          :type: (:ref:`composeAction.IconPath`)

-         Either a relative image path defining a single icon used for all sizes or an IconPathDictionary object defining dedicated icons for different sizes.
+         The paths to one or more icons for the composeAction.

       .. api-member::